DannyCooper/scaffold/readme.txt

 Scaffold uses very minimal, low-specificity CSS rules, making it very easy to customize and overwrite using your own custom CSS code.

-The clean, fast, standards-compliant code makes this theme very SEO-friendly.
+The clean, fast, standards-compliant code ensures Scaffold is Search Engine Optimized (SEO).

 == Installation ==